-Didn’t know this hunt was going to be as physical demanding as it was!
+Didn’t know this red stag hunt was going to be as physical demanding as it was!
 The always wet and slippery steep terrain was quite a challenge!
 Crawling trough the wet heather and muddy streams in the cold windy rain on my belly was certainly memorable.
-The first day a young man from New Zealand guided me & no luck that day.
+The first day a young man from New Zealand guided me, and we had no luck that day.

-The next day out a different Gamekeeper/Ghillie got me in Position for a shot at a much bigger very old red stag.
-We laid in the wet heather a long time as the Stag roared and moved closer to the heard of hinds.
-Ian’s Tikkia was also very nice & it was in a much better caliber, a .270.
+The next day out a different Gamekeeper/Ghillie got me in position for a shot at a much bigger very old red stag.
+We laid in the wet heather a long time as the stag roared and moved closer to the heard of hinds.
+Ian’s Tikka was also very nice and it was in a much better caliber, a .270.

 I did have take my wife to a shop that sold Harris Tweed Jackets & Trousers and tell her that the Gamekeepers really do crawl through muddy streams and soaking wet heather dressed like that and at the end of the day they don’t look any worse for the wear!